-Although temperature anomalies during relatively cold La nina winters are not everywhere in Northern Hemisphere negative, La nina is giving big hopes for strong Arctic and Siberian outbreaks across all Northern Hemisphere in Winter 2021/2022, similarly, such as during the the last, Winter 2020/2021.
+Although temperature anomalies during relatively cold La nina winters are not everywhere in the Northern Hemisphere negative, La nina is giving big hopes for the strong Arctic and Siberian outbreaks across all Northern Hemisphere in Winter 2021/2022, similarly, such as during the last, Winter 2020/2021.

 La nina means mainly much colder Earth than usually /https://mkweather.com/global-temperatures-dramatically-went-down-the-sharpest-jump-since-1990s-la-nina//, with regional anomalously cold conditions /https://mkweather.com/a-big-european-circulation-anomaly-in-2021-totally-oppositely-such-as-in-the-world-and-showing-what-climate-change-should-bring-until-2100// across Northern Hemisphere.

-As we have showed in the last Mkweather article, La nina is relatively strongly associated with weak solar activity /https://mkweather.com/solar-cycle-behind-nao-coldwaves-in-europe-and-la-nina-coldwaves-around-the-world-2021//.
-Minimum of solar cycle is simultaneously associated with stronger NAO- and AO- phases, although, stronger correlation ranks between La nina and NAO- / AO- haven´t been confirmed.
+As we have shown in the last Mkweather article, La nina is relatively strongly associated with weak solar activity /https://mkweather.com/solar-cycle-behind-nao-coldwaves-in-europe-and-la-nina-coldwaves-around-the-world-2021//.
+Minimum of the solar cycle is simultaneously associated with stronger NAO- and AO- phases, although, stronger correlation ranks between La nina and NAO- / AO- haven´t been confirmed.

-In developing countries, La nina is associated mostly with periods of rains, what has better effect on agriculture such as hot El nino with drought or wildfires.
+In developing countries, La nina is associated mostly with periods of rains, which has a better effect on agriculture such as hot El nino with drought or wildfires.

-However, in Summer 2021 we will be relatively close to neutral ENSO phase, what should be associated with an overall warmer conditions around the Earth.
+However, in Summer 2021 we will be relatively close to the neutral ENSO phase, which should be associated with overall warmer conditions around the Earth.

-Expected stronger Hurricane season 2021 will contribute into autumn return of La nina, too, because hurricanes and tropical storms will cooling North American and Euro-Atlantic sector, with some contribution into global climate system, too.
+Expected stronger Hurricane season 2021 will contribute to the autumn return of La nina, too, because hurricanes and tropical storms will be cooling the North American and Euro-Atlantic sector, with some contribution into the global climate system, too.

 Around 70% of La nina years are bringing powerful Major SSWs (Major Sudden Stratospheric Warming), therefore if we will have a luck in the middle of winter again, extreme, in continental Europe 30-degree, in the USA 40-degree and in Siberia 60-degree frosts should hit after a one-year break, after relatively cold Winter 2020/2021, cold Spring 2021, hot Summer 2021 and cooling in Autumn 2021.